jbrazda/icai-fault-alert-service/README.md

 > See Guide to [Install Process Developer][ipd_install_guide]

+In Order to Setup this Service after Deployment of assets Storage providers all provided Storage provider Connectors and Connections must be configured.
+You can Select One of the Supported providers (GitHub, GitLab) And configure it with corresponding access token.
+The other unused providers must be still published, but can be published with empty credentials.
+Follow the below steps for setting Storage Provider Accounts

-#### Setup Gist Account and Token
+#### Setup GitHub Gist Account and Access Token

-Make sure your secure agents can access the github API to store and retrieve the Alert Service configuration file.
+Make sure your secure agents can access the GitHub API to store and retrieve the Alert Service configuration file.

 This Alert Service Implementation can use Github Gist (both Cloud and On premise Github Enterprise Edition) as a storage for its configuration
 It is recommended to use private gist to store this configuration, you will need to create Security token to access private gists via API

 1. Login to Github with an account that would be owner of the configurations (this should be likely service Account or account managed by IT Infrastructure administrators)
 2. Go to [Account Settings/Developer Settings/Personal access tokens](https://github.com/settings/tokens)
 3. Create new token and give it descriptive name such as `IICS-Configuration-Gist-Access`
 4. Select only gist permission